NRLParticipation/NRL-Cookbook/docs/administrators/client-communications.md

 ---

-## High complexity: relationship communications control tower
+## High complexity: Relationship Communications Control Tower

 Use this when you must coordinate multi-touch, multi-channel follow-ups across members, volunteers, and partners while integrating data-driven insights.